AdrianPrzychodzien/react-overflow-scroll/README.md

 # Gotchas

 It is not recommended to use navigation dots on mobile.
-The will not follow slider.
+They will not follow slider.
 Ignore them in props because by default they are hidden or set `withDots={false}` in props.

 # Usage examples